Understanding the regulations for drone piloting is essential to know whether you need a license to fly a drone.

 Therefore many drone pilots fly drones to make money.

 A popular way of using drones to make money is making youtube videos for various tourist destinations.

-However, do you know: Federal Aviation Administration regulation requires pilots to have a drone pilot’s license for publishing videos online?
+However, do you know: the Federal Aviation Administration regulation requires pilots to have a drone pilot’s license for publishing videos online?

-Like I mentioned:
+As I mentioned: